About Our Founder & Our Humble Beginning

 Our Mission Statement

-To offer an Orthodox Christian alternative to public, charter, homeschool, and other Christian-based educational ministries for the next generation of Orthodox believers.
+To offer the highest quality alternative to public, charter, homeschool, and other Christian-based educational ministries for the next generation of believers.

-To create and become the “gold standard” in Orthodox Christian faith-based education.
+To create and become the “gold standard” in Christian education.

 Through our values, St. Nicholas Orthodox Academy demonstrates to our students, faculty, staff, partners, and larger community that we are a unique educational institution, aimed at making a positive difference for all those who interact with us.
 Our values are based on Scripture and the Church Fathers, with their emphasis on the uniqueness and worth of each individual.
 We place a high value on treating each person with respect and dignity, as each person is a unique creation of God.
 We strive to emulate Christ and our patron saint in all that we do, especially in that we educate regardless of ability to pay.